Converge Challenge 2026

-As the only initiative of its kind in Scotland, Converge provides the training, expertise, and connections you need to build a successful, sustainable business.
-Since 2011, it has partnered with universities across Scotland, supporting hundreds of academic entrepreneurs in turning research into thriving ventures.
+As the only initiative of its kind in Scotland, Converge provides the training, expertise and connections needed to build a successful, sustainable venture.
+Since 2011, it has partnered with universities across Scotland, supporting hundreds of academic entrepreneurs to turn breakthrough research and creativity into thriving businesses.

-Completing your application is just the first step.
-If you secure a place on this prestigious programme, you’ll join a cohort of 100 like-minded individuals, all dedicated to shaping the future through entrepreneurship.
+Completing your application is the first step.
+Successful applicants will join a cohort of like-minded innovators shaping the future through entrepreneurship.

 Eligibility content